 Cyber-related incidents represent a growing threat to the reputation and economic stability of financial institutions.
-At PwC, we understand the importance of mitigating cyber risks and crafting a comprehensive risk management program to ensure the highest caliber of cyber resiliency.
+At PwC, we understand the importance of mitigating cyber risks, and we can help you craft an integrated risk management program that provides a high level of cyber resiliency.

-Financial institutions are increasingly seeking to build integrated AML and sanctions control programs.
-At PwC, we have professionals that perform money laundering vulnerability assessments, compliance program evaluations, and gap analyses.
-We can develop a recommended approach for reducing risk, enhancing risk management, and implementing operational solutions.
+Financial institutions are increasingly seeking to build integrated AML and sanctions programs.
+PwC’s professionals can help by performing money-laundering vulnerability assessments, compliance program evaluations, and gap analyses.
+We recommend approaches for reducing risk, enhancing overall risk management, and implementing operational solutions.

-Fraud continues to pose an increasing threat to the financial services industry as fraudsters are constantly enhancing their schemes to make detection by traditional fraud models more difficult.
-In addition, regulators continue to expect more from organizations in managing fraud.
-PwC delivers beyond the essential compliance programs, internal controls and traditional risk management, offering a sophisticated, flexible approach that reflects your culture, needs and issues, and the overlap with other areas of financial crime.
+Fraudsters are constantly adapting their schemes to make detection by traditional fraud models more difficult.
+Meanwhile, regulators expect financial institutions to improve their fraud management programs.
+PwC can help by providing services that go beyond core compliance programs, internal controls, and traditional risk management.
+We offer a sophisticated, flexible approach that reflects your culture, needs, and issues, and that addresses connections with related areas of financial crime.

-Proliferating global opportunities raises the risk of international corruption.
-Governments around the world are taking corruption risk seriously.
-From the Foreign Corrupt Practices Act (FCPA) in the US to the UK Bribery Act and the German prosecutor general's office, regulators are investigating public and private corruption to promote fair and transparent business practice.
+Proliferating global business opportunities have raised the risk of international corruption.
+Governments around the world are taking this risk seriously, as measures such as the US Foreign Corrupt Practices Act (FCPA) and the UK Bribery Act demonstrate.
+Regulators are investigating public and private corruption to promote fair and transparent business practices.
 At PwC, we understand that clients need to stay ahead of the curve to conform to international expectations while continuing their global expansion.